jorendorff/git-ignorance/ignorance.md

 Everything else is the working directory, and if *that* is a mess, that's on you. git doesn't try to manage it.

-> What exactly is the reflog?

-It seems to literally be a log of when the commit pointed-to by HEAD changed.

-> How is the reflog stored?

-I think it's stored in .git/logs.

-> Is the reflog shared when you push/pull/clone?

-???

 > What intermediate states (like "merge in progress but user needs to
 > resolve some conflicts") can a git repo be in?